Dry wine: understanding sweetness in wine

 Personally, I love sweet wines and have tried a wide variety.
 Examples include everything from South African Constantia, Canadian Ice Wine, Port, and Hungarian Tokaji to the classic French Sauternes.
 My choice offering, so far, is the latter.
 I am yet to find a sweet wine that beats it!

-Stanlake Park, too, has a wide range of dry wine examples, such as the Bacchus, any of the reds or the Pinot Noir Rosé, actually pretty much all of them!
-But we also have an off-dry option in our Madeleine.
+Stanlake Park, too, has a wide range of wine and the vast majority are dry wine examples, such as the Bacchus, any of the reds or the Pinot Noir Rosé.
+But we also have an off-dry option in our Hinton Grove.
 Off-dry simply means that the wine has slightly more Residual Sugar content than a dry alternative.

 Firstly, let’s focus on the sweet wines.
 The main thing to remember here is that you need a food that can match up to the Residual Sugar content of the wine.
 So most savoury main courses will not cut it.
 When food pairing for a Sauternes or a Tokaji for example, you should think along the lines of desserts such as Crème Brûlée, Tarte Tatin, and Panna Cotta.
 Alternatively, if you are a Port fan, this always goes well with blue cheeses.

 Now, to whet your appetite, here are just a few tasty examples for dry wine options.
 You will want to avoid any of those previous sugary suggestions.
 One possibility for a Red Bordeaux is a rather meaty, savoury dish such as slow-roasted lamb shoulder with rosemary (this would actually be in my top three combinations).
 A Chardonnay-based Chablis from the Burgundy region is also an excellent match up to oysters and, if those aren’t to your taste, it would be lovely with creamy fish dishes.
 There are of course plenty of other pairings out there!

 A Dry to Sweet Experiment